 A new virtual service will appear in the Navigator and in the virtual service editor.
 You can see the virtual service properties on the right:

-To add new operations to a TCP virtual service, simply click Add TCP Operation on the service editor toolbar:
+To add new operations to a TCP virtual service, simply right-click the virtual service and select Add TCP Operation::

 A request will appear in the virtual service editor.
 You can edit the request body on the right: